Quocc1/OpenStack/README.md

 ![postgres_table](/assets/postgres_table.png)

-Connect to MinioS3 via [localhost:9001](http://localhost:9001) (username: `admin`, password: `password`):
+Connect to Rustfs via [localhost:9001](http://localhost:9001) (username: `admin`, password: `password`):

 ![minio_data](/assets/minio_data.png)

 ### Data Visualization and Analysis

 Data visualization and analysis is paramount in aiding data exploration and decision-making processes.
 Our preferred tools for visualization and analysis are:

 - **Metabase** (Community Edition): Metabase provides a user-friendly interface, facilitating the creation of interactive dashboards and visualizations.
 This empowers users to effortlessly derive insights from their data.

 - **Jupyter Notebook**: Jupyter Notebook is another essential tool for data visualization and analysis.
 It allows users to create and share documents containing live code, equations, visualizations, and narrative text, providing a versatile environment for data exploration and experimentation.

 Examples of machine learning in Jupyter Notebook:

 ![jupyter_notebook](/assets/jupyter_notebook.png)

 ### Project Orchestration

 Project orchestration involves coordinating and managing the various components and processes within our data pipeline.
 We employ:

 - **Dagster**: Dagster serves as our project orchestration tool, enabling the definition, scheduling, and monitoring of data workflows with a focus on data quality and reliability.

 End-to-end pipeline illustration: